 Intentional Parenting is our model of how we support our children.
 We believe the onus is on adults to respond to the unmet needs of children positively.
-It is challenging to care for traumatised children, so the network needs to be trained, attuned and have the ability to see past the child's presenting behaviours.
+It is challenging to care for children who have experienced trauma, so the network needs to be trained, attuned, and supported to see past the child's presenting behaviours.

 We believe that carers and professionals need to act intentionally in our interactions with vulnerable children by providing nurture, affirmation, love, safety, structure, and challenge.
-These interactions are attempts to meet the deficits of their previous parental experiences but most importantly give them strategies to cope and move on positively with their lives.
+These interactions are attempts to meet the